andyfry01/project-three/README.md

       - Making the ajax call to lastFM to find top 50 hits for each country
       - Making the ajax call to Spotify to return the song snippet urls
       - Building the route for finding the current user's playlist which returns the order of the songs in descending order (last song added is displayed first)<br><br>
   **I just want to add, our group had an amazing dynamic and was super organized.
-Working with Andy and Tyler not only helped me better understand React, and Node especially, it made me a better developer.
+Working with Andy and Tyler not only helped me better understand React, and Node/Express especially, it made me a better developer.
 Also, branching/merging/etc was not an issue at all.
 Team Dusty Sticks for the win!**<br>